GeovanaPederneschi/GeovanaPederneschi/README.md

 - 👋 Hi, I’m @GeovanaPederneschi
 - 👀 I’m interested in learn about programming.
-- 🌱 I’m currently learning HTML, CSS, SQL and others languages.
+- 🌱 I’m currently learning PHP, JavaScript, Java and others languages.
 - 💞️ I’m looking to collaborate on early-level projects.
 - 📫 How to reach me:
 -   @geh_pederneschi Instagram